Water Softener Low Pressure

 Salt Level

-Unnecessarily higher salt levels increase the salt recrystallization and tendency of clogging, resulting in low pressure.
-Keep a regular check at salt levels and troubleshooting if your softener is using too much salt, can solve the problem.
+Unnecessarily high salt levels increase the salt recrystallization and the tendency to clog, resulting in low pressure.
+Keeping a regular check on salt levels and troubleshooting if your softener is using too much salt can solve the problem.

-If your brine solution injector valve is blocked by debris, it will not let the brine pass to resin tank, resulting in clogged resin.
-The water softener with this clogged injector does not support the brine cycle in the resin.
-So check for the injector and see if you can see through the holes or not.
+If your brine solution injector valve is clogged by debris, it will not let the brine pass to the resin tank, resulting in clogged resin.
+The water softener clogged injector does not support the brine cycle in the resin.
+So, check for the injector and see if you can see through the holes or not.
 Use the needles to open or run proper cleaning to unclog the injector.

 Expanded Media (Resin + Chlorine)

-Resin is basically a plastic, a composite material to be precise.
-It is directly attacked by any oxidants like chlorine or chloramines.
-In Canada, if you are using city water, coming from local municipality station, there are chances of high chlorine levels as compared to water coming from natural resources.
-So presence of 1 ppm chlorine, may decrease resin’s life by half.
+Resin is a plastic, a composite material, to be precise.
+It is directly attacked by any oxidants, like chlorine or chloramines.
+In Canada, if you are using city water, coming from a local municipality station, there are chances of high chlorine levels as compared to water coming from natural resources.
+So the presence of 1 ppm chlorine may decrease the resin’s life by half.

 Chlorine Damage

 If your water softener is cleaning 0.5 ppm chlorine, the resin’s life will be around 10 years.
-When to change resin is another question.
-There is a simple “sqush test” which states that if you can mush the resin beads by your figures, it is time to change the resin.
+When to change the resin is another question.
+There is a simple “sqush test” which states that if you can mush the resin beads with your fingers, it is time to change the resin.

 Improper Configuration